Vector Quantization Benchmark: float32 vs float16 vs int16 vs int8 vs binary

 indexes[prec_name] = client.get_index(index_name)

-The identical float32 payload goes to all five indexes.
-Endee quantizes the input vectors to the target precision at upsert time — you always send float32; the index handles conversion internally.
+The same float32 vectors are sent to all five indexes.
+Endee converts them to the target precision at write time - you always send float32 and the index handles conversion internally.
+This keeps the benchmark fair: only the storage format changes.

 for prec_name, _ in PRECISIONS: